The Great Gatsby, 9781035058587

 Summary

-In The Great Gatsby, F. Scott Fitzgerald masterfully portrays the extravagance, recklessness, and moral decay of the wealthy elite during America’s Jazz Age.
+In The Great Gatsby, F. Scott Fitzgerald captures the flamboyance, the carelessness and the cruelty of the wealthy during America’s Jazz Age.

 Book Details